All courses 290 min6 chaptersBuilderanthropic

 Managed Agents beta — when to use it, when to roll your own

-Claude Managed Agents is Anthropic's fully managed REST API for running Claude as an autonomous agent inside a cloud-hosted, sandboxed environment — launched in public beta on April 8, 2026, with all endpoints requiring the managed-agents-2026-04-01 beta header.
+Claude Managed Agents is Anthropic's hosted REST API for running Claude as an autonomous agent in a sandboxed cloud environment — launched in public beta on April 8, 2026, requiring the managed-agents-2026-04-01 beta header.
+Where the Agent SDK runs the agent loop in your own process, Managed Agents runs it in Anthropic's infrastructure: you send user messages, you stream results back.
+Anthropic handles the container, tool execution, and session persistence [1].
+Verify current pricing in the official quickstart before launch [2].

 Key facts

-1. Claude Managed Agents launched in public beta on April 8, 2026; all API requests require the managed-agents-2026-04-01 beta header [1].
+1. All API requests require the managed-agents-2026-04-01 beta header [1].

 The four core concepts